xaxay/imlab/README.md

-# Distributed Single Page Application (SPA): A Proof of Concept
+# Distributed Pure Single Page Application (SPA): A Proof of Concept

 click here to see [Demo](https://xaxay.github.io/poc-mfe-pure/)